 Inspired by ancient Ayurveda and 2 Sanskrit words, Prama and Sana, which mean foundation and taking a stand.
 Pramasana gives your scalp the strong foundation it needs to maintain healthy and beautiful hair.

-The treatment draws out all impurities, bacteria and breaks down stubborn product buildup that can otherwise disrupt the pH balance of your scalp and cause problems like dandruff, fungus, and inflammation.
+The treatment draws out all impurities, bacteria, and breaks down stubborn products that build up, disrupting the pH balance of your scalp, which can cause problems like dandruff, fungus, and inflammation.

 The scalp purifying tonic is so good, you’ll feel the tingling sensation straight away as it seeps deep into the congested pores on your scalp to dissolve everything that’s blocking your hair follicles.